Steeeephen/newsy/README.md

 * \<topic1 topic2> with a space in between will return all articles with either the word 'topic1' or 'topic2' in the title (e.g. 'Ronaldo Messi')
 * \<topic1 AND topic2> with an 'AND' separating the two will return all articles with the words 'topic1' and 'topic2' in them (e.g. 'Coronavirus AND China')

+Anytime an editor command is performed, the login manager will check the user's credentials to ensure no regular user is attempting them.
+Right now it is possible for any user to sign up as an editor, however it would be fairly trivial to change this if security was a concern to the project.

 #### Users

 Users can log into their profile and see the articles as well as the articles for each topic.
-They must log in to view the content and all of their clicked links are anonymously logged
+They must log in to view the content and all of their clicked links are anonymously logged.
+Their passwords are stored using AES 256 encryption in the newsy.login database.

 ## API